jarelllama/Scam-Blocklist/README.md

 Common subdomains are added to domains with no [wildcard record](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/).
 See the list of subdomains checked here: [subdomains.txt](https://raw.githubusercontent.com/jarelllama/Scam-Blocklist/main/data/subdomains.txt)

 Only the `www` and `m` subdomains are added to domains with wildcard records so as to not inflate the blocklist size.

-Subdomains found in Hagezi's [merged toplist](https://github.com/hagezi/dns-data-collection/tree/main/top) are also added (thank you Hagezi).

 All subdomains are only added if they are resolving (in the case of domains with wildcard records, all subdomains resolve).